Rigidity of symmetric frameworks on the cylinder: -symmetric isostatic graphs

 Conversely, we show by induction that any $(2,2)$-$C_s$-tight graph $G$ can be generated from our base graphs.
 Suppose the induction hypothesis holds for all graphs with $|V| < n$.
 Now let $|V|= n$ and suppose $G$ is not isomorphic to one of the base graphs in Figure $\ref{BaseGraphs,C_s,cylinder}$.
 Obviously any $(2,2)$-$C_s$-tight graph contains a vertex of degree 2 or 3.
-The former case is dealt with by Lemma \ref{lem:0reductioncs}.
+The former case is dealt with by Lemma \ref{deg(v)=2}.
 We can also apply Lemma \ref{lem: 2,2 tight to vertex} to assume there are no $(2,2)$-$C_s$-tight proper subgraphs of $G$.
 Hence suppose $\delta(G)=3$ and $v$ is a vertex of minimum degree.
-There are 6 cases depending on the closed neighbourhood of $v$, namely with labelling from this section, $N[v]\cap N[v'] \in \{\emptyset,\{t\},\{x,x'\}, \{t_1,t_2\}, \{t,x,x'\}, \{t_1,t_2,t_3\}\}$.
-By Lemma \ref{lem: 1ext Cs main} we see that the only remaining blocks to reducing any given node is $K_4$ or all three neighbours being fixed vertices.
-If $G$ has a degree 3 that is contained in a $K_4$ we apply Lemmas \ref{lem:k4cs} and \ref{lem:c4contractcs}.
+There are 6 cases depending on the closed neighbourhood of $v$, namely with labelling from this section, $N(v)\cap N(v') \in \{\emptyset,\{t\},\{x,x'\}, \{t_1,t_2\}, \{t,x,x'\}, \{t_1,t_2,t_3\}\}$.
+By Lemmas \ref{lem: deg(v)=3, cap empty} ($\emptyset$), \ref{deg 3 C_2 t} ($\{t\}$), \ref{deg(v)=3, x=y'} ($\{x,x'\}$ and $\{t_1,t_2\}$), \ref{deg 3 C_2 t x x'} ($\{t,x,x'\}$) we see that the only remaining blocks to reducing any given node is $K_4$ or all three neighbours being fixed vertices.
+If $G$ has a degree 3 that is contained in a $K_4$ then by Lemmas \ref{deg(v)=3, K4} and \ref{deg(v)=3, cycle contraction} we may assume that the $K_4$ and its symmetric copy intersect non-trivially.
+Since there are no $(2,2)$-$C_s$-tight proper subgraphs of $G$ this gives a contradiction.
 Finally we may suppose that all nodes have all neighbours on the mirror, and by Lemma \ref{lem: node all mirror} there exists a $C_4$ contraction, completing the proof. \end{proof}

-\begin{thm} A graph $G$ is $C_s$-isostatic if and only if it is $(2,2)$-$C_s$-tight. \end{thm}
+\begin{thm} A graph $(G,\phi)$ is $C_s$-isostatic if and only if it is $(2,2)$-$C_s$-tight. \end{thm}

 \begin{proof} Since $C_s$-isostatic graphs are $(2,2)$-tight, necessity follows from Theorem \ref{fixed e&v on cy}.
 It is easy to check using any computer algebra package that the base graphs depicted in Figure \ref{BaseGraphs,C_s,cylinder} are $C_s$-isostatic.
 Hence the sufficiency follows from Theorem \ref{thm:recursioncs}, Lemmas \ref{0-ext rigid}, \ref{1-ext rigid}, \ref{minrigidK_4}, \ref{2addition rigid}, \ref{cycle rigid}, and Remarks \ref{rem: Cs fixed 0-ext}, \ref{rem: C4 mirror} by induction on $|V|$. \end{proof}